Long-Term Exposure and Health Risk

 Monitor changing indoor conditions before, during, and after renovation.

-Laboratory Validated for Long-Term Monitoring
+Validated for Stable Long-Term Radon Monitoring

 Designed Following Industry Testing Principles